SMSLink-ro/Example-of-receiving-an-unsubscribe-SMS-using-Blacklists-API/README.md

-# Example for receiving an unsubscribe SMS using SMSLink Blacklists Webhooks (API)
+# Example for receiving an unsubscribe SMS using SMSLink - Blacklists Webhooks (API)

-This example illustrates receiving a SMS MO (Mobile Originated) for unsubscribe sent by a mobile subscriber to a shortcode using SMSLink - Blacklists API.
+This example illustrates receiving a SMS MO (Mobile Originated) for unsubscribe sent by a mobile subscriber to a shortcode using SMSLink - Blacklists Webhooks (API).

 SMSLink.ro allows you to send SMS to all mobile networks in Romania and also to more than 168 countries and more than 1000 mobile operators worldwide.